Optimal Rates for Community Estimation in the Weighted Stochastic Block Model

-Our result generalizes the work of Zhang and Zhou~\cite{zhangminimax}, which establishes the minimax rate of $\exp \left( -(1+o(1)) \frac{ n I_{Ber}}{\beta K} \right)$ for the unweighted SBM, where $I_{Ber} = \sqrt{pq} + \sqrt{(1-p)(1-q)}$.
-Note that if $P \sim$ Bernoulli$(p)$ and $Q \sim$ Bernoulli$(q)$, we have $I=I_{Ber}$.
 The optimal algorithm proposed in Zhang and Zhou~\cite{zhangminimax} is intractable, but a computationally feasible version was developed by Gao et al.~\cite{GaoEtal15}; the latter algorithm is a building block for the estimation algorithm proposed in this paper.

 Our result should also be viewed in comparison to Yun and Proutiere~\cite{yun2016optimal}, who studied the optimal risk for the heterogenous labeled SBM with finitely many labels, with respect to a prior on the cluster assignment $\sigma_0$.
 They characterize the optimal rate under a notion of divergence that reduces to the Renyi divergence of order $\frac{1}{2}$ between two discrete distributions over a fixed finite number of labels in the homogeneous setting (cf.\ Lemma~\ref{lem:information_equivalence}).
 Since the discussion is somewhat technical, we provide a more detailed comparison of our work to the results of Yun and Proutiere in Section~\ref{sec:labeled_sbm_analysis}.